 Under socialism, the act of seizing the means of production, for example, a factory, from the individuals whose thought and effort brought the factory into existence requires the initiation of force on a massive scale.

-Or, under the mixed economy, the act of the government seizing a portion of a businessman’s profits or a worker’s wages, or regulating their behavior against their will, represents the government initiating, or threatening to initiate, physical force against individuals who are acting peacefully and voluntarily and have not themselves initiated force.
+Or, under the mixed economy, the act of the government seizing a portion of a businessman’s profits or a worker’s wages, or regulating their voluntary behavior against their will, represents the government initiating, or threatening to initiate, physical force against individuals who are following their own judgment and have not themselves initiated force.

 But the immorality of these systems runs much deeper.
 Because by initiating force, or threatening to initiate force against peaceful private citizens, and thereby forcibly obstructing voluntary interactions between them, the government stops the process of value creation at its root.
 When thought and action are made impotent through the initiation of force or the threat of the initiation of force, the process of thought and action that is the essence of moral behavior and the prerequisite of the process of the creation of values is thwarted before it can begin.

-For example, a farmer would not engage in the thought and action required to create a garden if he knew his crops would be seized by the government.
+For example, a farmer would not engage in the thought and action required to create a field of crops if he knew his crops would be seized by the government.

 Steve Jobs would not engage in the thought and action required to create a new industry if he knew that his thought and action would be thwarted by an ignorant government bureaucrat.